Crime-free Through Real Work brochure

 The job seekers we work with come from all walks of life.
 Some already have skills and training that we can help them add to.
 Others need help with the basics like reading and maths.

-In prison and in the community we refer offenders to suitable learning or training options.
+Whether a person is in prison or serving a sentence in the community, we refer people in our care to suitable learning or training options.
 Some options are free and other costs may be met by government agencies.

-Up to 70% of prisoners have difficulty reading and writing.
+Up to 70% of our people have difficulty reading and writing.
 We provide essential literacy and numeracy skills as part of our training programmes.

 Education and training

-Our qualified employment instructors work with our training partners to deliver training in the classroom and ‘on-the-job’ that prepares offenders for real jobs.
+Our qualified employment instructors work with our training partners to deliver training in the classroom and ‘on-the-job’ that prepares people for real jobs on leaving prison.

 They can also work towards national accreditation in the NZ Qualifications Framework.

-Corrections has more than 140 business-like operations in prisons that offer hands-on experience in a variety of industries such as construction, manufacturing, farming, forestry, horticulture and services.
+Corrections operates real life, businesslike operations in prisons to enable hands-on experience in a variety of industries including, manufacturing, technology, engineering, construction, service, farming, forestry and horticulture.

 A pathway to employment